galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-2-preparescref/tutorial.md

 ![Columns in the history window of a dataset contain words without any extra symbols or ""]](../../images/bulk-music/corrected_ebimetadata.png "Pretty scRNA metadata")

-The workflow for this portion of the tutorial is [here](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-data-generation--sc--metadata), while an example history is [here](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-data-generation--sc--metadata).
+You can use the [workflow for this portion of the tutorial](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-data-generation--sc--metadata), and access an [example history](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-data-generation--sc--metadata).

 # Manipulate the expression matrix